 A service level agreement (SLA) is a part of a contract where the level of service is formally defined.
-The SLA records a common understanding about services, priorities, responsibilities, guarantees, and warranties.
+The SLA records mutually agreed-upon conditions regarding services, priorities, responsibilities, guarantees and warranties.
 Each area should have the “level of service” defined.
 The SLA may specify the levels of availability, serviceability, performance, operation, or other attributes of the service, such as billing.

-It is very common to append a Service Level Agreement to your contract with your Email Service Provider, may it be a hosted service or even an in-house solution.
+It is common to append an SLA to your contract with your email service provider, regardless of whether it’s a hosted service or an in-house solution.

-With a Service level agreement a client knows the level of services to expect in combination with the price of those services.
+With a service level agreement, a client knows what services to expect and the price of those services.
 This makes it possible to evaluate those services and compare them with other email service providers.
-In case of non-compliance with the SLA, improvements should be made.
-The supplier can be held to the agreement, in some cases with penalty.
-Service level agreements are also used as a starting point for cost control and quality improvements.
+In case of non-compliance with the SLA, the supplier can be held to the agreement (in some cases with penalty).
+Service level agreements also are used as a starting point for cost control and quality improvements.

-The service level can also be specified as “target” and “minimum,” which allows customers to be informed what to expect (the minimum), whilst providing a measurable (average) target value that shows the level of organization performance.
+The service level also can be specified as “target” and “minimum.”
+This informs customers on what to expect (the minimum), while providing a measurable (average) target value showing the level of organization performance.

-You might want to consider including the following often used elements in your SLA:
+Consider including the following often-used elements in your SLA: